 Santa has traded in his sleigh for a 50cc Scoot Coupe and leads the way through back roads of Lancaster County in search of the ever elusive "Amish Christmas Lights."
 Join Santa at Strasburg Scooters as he travels over the brides and through the woods with exceptional views of the countryside, including Amish farms and schoolhouses.

-New for 2018, zip through the treetops on Refreshing Mountains Ziplines and Elevated Obstacle Course decked with thousands of Christmas lights.
+Zip through the treetops on Refreshing Mountains Ziplines and Elevated Obstacle Course decked with thousands of Christmas lights.
 Join in singing carols around a campfire as you sip on a complimentary homemade hot chocolate & even stay overnight in one of the cozy, Christmas-y cabin suites.

 And of course, if you have little ones, you won’t want to miss out on Dutch Winter Wonderland, featuring themed rides, tasty holiday treats, and a dazzling Royal Light Show.

 Wondering which Lancaster County Christmas show you should see?
 Take our quiz to see whether you’re better suited to a classic toe-tapping holiday performance, feats of illusion, or laughter-filled comedy.
 If you’d rather just see the full performance list, you can do so here.

 There’s nothing quite like a good old fashioned train display, or even riding on an authentic steam train at the Strasburg Rail Road.
 Strasburg is also known as Traintown USA, and you’re sure to get your fill of holiday events with Santa’s Paradise Express, Christmas with the Conductor, and more.
 And be sure to check out the 1,700 square foot Christmas Layout at the Choo Choo Barn, where you’ll hunt for 57 hidden Santa’s, and enjoy music and festive decorations.
 You can also enjoy the Garden Spot Village Holiday Train Room.